 The final step is paying the eVisa fee.
 Once submitted, the application usually takes 2-3 days to process, so applicants should allow adequate time for this before traveling to Kenya.

 It is recommended that once a Kenyan visa is approved, it should be printed out and carried with Russian passport holders throughout their time in the African country so that border officials can inspect it.

 Types of Kenya eVisa for Russians

 The most common type of Kenyan visa is the single-entry eVisa.
-This grants holders legal entry to Kenya for up to 90 days for reasons of tourism, leisure, business, family, medical, employment, or settlement.
+This initially grants holders legal entry to Kenya for up to 30 days for reasons of tourism, leisure, business, family, medical, employment, or settlement.